-The Associate of Science degree consists of two years of university course work where students are able to complete their lower division program requirements for a Bachelor of Science degree if they plan effectively.
-Holders of an Associate Degree receive full transfer credit of all courses counting towards that degree, even if the receiving institution may not have an articulation in place with any specific course counted by the sending institution towards an Associate Degree.
+The Associate of Science degree consists of two years of university course work where students are able to complete their lower-division requirements for a Bachelor of Science degree if they plan effectively.
+Holders of an Associate Degree receive full transfer credit of all courses counting towards that degree, even if the receiving institution may not have an articulation in place with each specific course counted by the sending institution towards an Associate Degree.
 While universities traditionally allow transfer based on GPA cutoffs, some receiving institutions grant a GPA advantage to Associate of Science holders.

 KPU currently offers two pathways for an Associate of Science Degree:

 - Associate of Science in Mathematics

 Students are responsible for ensuring their courses are transferable to other receiving institutions by checking the online transfer guide from the BC Council on Admission and Transfer at www.bccat.ca.

 Students pursuing an Associate of Science Degree must be admitted to the Faculty of Science & Horticulture.

 Students are required to complete 60 semester credit hours of first-year and second-year courses.
 A minimum overall GPA of 2.0 is required, with a minimum grade of D in each course counting towards the Associate of Science Degree.

 The Associate of Science Degree follows the standards published by the British Columbia Council on Admissions & Transfer (BCCAT) bctransferguide.ca/associate/requirements Accordingly, all courses used as part of the degree must be transferrable to one of the following BC universities:

 - University of British Columbia (Vancouver or Okanagan Campuses) (UBC)